-SAGE candidates pay a $150 USD fee to MESA’s authorized Global Partner (GP) for enrollment in the required Food Systems & Global Citizenship certificate course which includes preliminary screening and consideration for U.S. program candidacy.
-Upon invitation to submit your Steward Application for SAGE, MESA’s U.S. program (SAGE) fee is $1850 USD.
-MESA’s fee is paid in two steps:
+SAGE candidates pay a $150 USD fee to MESA’s authorized Global Partner (GP) for enrollment in the required Food Systems & Global Citizenship certificate course which includes preliminary screening and consideration for US program candidacy.
+Upon invitation to submit your Steward Application for SAGE, MESA’s US program (SAGE) fee is $1850 USD.
+Your SAGE fee is paid in two steps:

-- $500 of your SAGE fee is due when you return your Steward Agreement to MESA after accepting a U.S. Host invitation.
-MESA will then confirm your U.S. Host placement, and issue and deliver your visa documentation so that you may schedule your visa interview at the nearest U.S. Embassy or Consulate.
+- $500 of your $1850 SAGE fee is due when you return your Steward Agreement to MESA after accepting a US Host invitation.
+MESA will then confirm your US Host placement, and issue and deliver your visa documentation so that you may schedule your visa interview at the nearest US Embassy or Consulate.
 This fee is non-refundable.

 - $220 SEVIS I-901 fee.
-In most cases, MESA can file and pay your SEVIS I-901 fee for you.
-Your SEVIS receipt will be included with your visa documentation packet which you must have in hand before your U.S. Embassy interview.
+In most cases, MESA can file and pay your SEVIS I-901 fee for you and add it to your SAGE fee invoice.
+Your SEVIS receipt will be included with your visa documentation packet which you must have in hand before your US Embassy interview.

 What do my program fees include?

 MESA is a non-profit, educational organization.
-Steward SAGE fees paid to MESA’s GP and to our organization help to ensure these services and program benefits:
+Steward SAGE fees paid to MESA Global Partners and our organization support these services and program benefits:

-- Enrollment in the 12-week Food Systems & Global Citizenship course which is now required of all SAGE candidates before U.S. arrival
+- Enrollment in the 12-week Food Systems & Global Citizenship courses, now required of all candidates before applying to SAGE

-- Course certificate given by Global Partner & MESA upon completion
+- Course certificate given by Global Partner &/or MESA upon completion

-- U.S. Host assignment that meets your training objectives
+- US Host assignment to match your training objectives

 - Program sponsorship – maintain visa and notify SEVIS of any changes in Host assignment or Steward status

-- SAGE Orientation upon U.S. arrival via Zoom (or in-person at MESA’s office for Stewards who arrive SFO): review Steward Dashboard, handbook, program objectives, and receive an introduction to American culture & institutions
+- Online SAGE Orientation: review Steward online Classroom, handbook, program objectives, and receive an introduction to American culture & institutions

 - Full-time coordinator support

-- Administrative and/or financial support to attend a farmers’ conference and/or workshops
+- Up to $150 educational enrichment reimbursement to attend a farmers’ conference and/or farm workshops

 - “SPRIG” mini-grant eligibility for Steward alumni-initiated home country projects

-- U.S. Department of State J-1 program Alumnus membership, includes professional development, travel and grant opportunities!
+- US Department of State J-1 program Alumni membership, includes professional development, travel and grant opportunities!

 *Some SAGE candidates may request additional services during the J-1 visa application process.
-MESA Global Partners are permitted to charge additional fees for optional services, such as help to complete your Steward application, U.S. Embassy form DS-160, etc. Any additional, optional fees charged by MESA’s Global Partner must be disclosed to candidates at the start of their SAGE Steward application process.
+MESA Global Partners are permitted to charge additional fees for optional services, such as help to complete your Steward application, US Embassy form DS-160, etc. Any additional, optional fees charged by MESA’s Global Partner must be disclosed to candidates before they apply for SAGE.

-Your $720 non-refundable fee ($500 SAGE deposit + $220 SEVIS fee) is due only if you receive and accept an invitation to train with a U.S. Host placement.
+Your $720 non-refundable fee ($500 SAGE deposit + $220 SEVIS fee) is due only upon confirmation of your US Host placement.

 Do not request an interview or apply unless you have the personal resources or funding required to cover ALL above costs!

-Steward fees only provide a portion of the above SAGE services and benefits.
-Most U.S. Host partners also provide a $225 monthly Host fee to MESA to support the program.
+Steward fees only help cover a portion MESA’s SAGE service costs.
+Most US Host partners also send MESA a monthly Host fee to support the program.
 MESA also raises funds via individual donors and foundations.

-- Stipend, wages, lodging and/or food may be provided by the U.S. Host, but vary by placement.
-If a Host invites your participation, carefully review the Host Training Plan for compensation offered before accepting the placement.
+- If a Host invites your participation, carefully review the Host Training Plan for non-monetary compensation, including housing, food, etc., offered before accepting the placement.

-- MESA charges an additional fee of up to $600 if you request relocation or want to extend your original training period with a new Host assignment (U.S. training may not exceed the 12-month maximum).
+- MESA charges an additional fee of up to $600 if you request relocation or want to extend your original training period at a new Host assignment (US training cannot exceed the 12-month maximum).